A topless protest rally in Rio de Janeiro proved a little disappointing with few participants.

 In New York it is legal for women to go shirtless in public, as it is in Ohio, Texas and Colorado to name a few.
 But others including Kansas, Arizona, Pennsylvania and Georgia it is outlawed for women to go topless in public

-him in jail?
+landed him in jail?
 How does the public react to the sight of him?
 Is what he does wrong ?
 Is his cause really worth more than his family?
-Helping us understand, perspectives are offered from Stephen's family and from supporters who join him along the
+Helping us understand, perspectives are offered from Stephen's family and from supporters who join

 By turns funny, frustrating and emotional, this film challenges our own notions of the law, freedom and morality